tim545/docker-cadvisor-basicauth/README.md

 - It's possible this project could be improved to allow the build parameters to be parsed directly into the run command, however for now it must be built locally to set custom auth settings.
 - The characters accepted for the build parameters (e.g. password) may be limited by any potential keywords used by the Docker command or CLI.
-- If you forget and want to change your password you will have to delete and rebuild your container.
+- If you forget or want to change your password you will have to delete and rebuild your container.

 ## Contributing